woocommerce/woocommerce/tests/README.md

 To workaround this, the testing strategy used by WooCommerce is as follows:

 * We normally use PHPUnit 6.5.14
 * For PHP 8 we use [a custom fork of PHPUnit 7.5.20 with support for PHP 8](https://github.com/woocommerce/phpunit/pull/1).
-The Travis build is configured to use this fork instead of the old version 6 when running in PHP 8.
+The GitHub Actions build is configured to use this fork instead of the old version 6 when running in PHP 8.

-If you want to run the tests locally under PHP 8 you'll need to temporarily modify `composer.json` to use the custom PHPUnit fork in the same way that the Travis setup script does.
+If you want to run the tests locally under PHP 8 you'll need to temporarily modify `composer.json` to use the custom PHPUnit fork in the same way that the GitHub Actions setup script does.
 These are the commands that you'll need (run them after a regular `composer install`):

 ```shell
 curl -L https://github.com/woocommerce/phpunit/archive/add-compatibility-with-php8-to-phpunit-7.zip -o /tmp/phpunit-7.5-fork.zip